nextcloud/documentation/admin_manual/configuration/configuring_search.rst

 process does not have access to the key needed to decrypt files when the user is not logged in.

-Not all PDF versions can be indexed because the its text extraction is incompatible with newer PDF versions.
+Not all PDF versions can be indexed because the its text extraction may be incompatible with newer PDF versions.